allan-simon/oauth2-symfony2-vagrant-fosuserbundle/README.md

 In order to avoid that, if you register twice with the same credentials, without activitating the first time, the system will accept the second registration and delete the first one.

+## Backend API calls

+These API calls can only be executed by an user connected through a "backend" type client.
+All these calls will throw access denied exception if the current user is not allowed to perform them.

-## Create a new user by using an existing user account
+- POST /admin/users - Create a new user
+- PUT /admin/users - Edit an user
+- PATCH /admin/users/{id}/disable - Disable an user

+### POST /admin/users - Create an user

 One user connected through the backend client is allowed to create other users.